panisson/ntf-school/README.md

 The notebook with steps to load the data and apply non-negative tensor factorization is [ntf_school.ipynb](ntf_school.ipynb).

+The data with class mapping and time-varying proximity interactions are available in the `/data` folder.
+This is pre-processed data (with the nights removed) in csv (comma-separated values) format.
+The detailed description of the data can be found in [2].
+The original data (without any filtering) can be found in [3].

 Contributing
 ------------
 You can contribute to this repository with comments and changes.